SYSTRAN/faster-whisper/README.md

 ### Batched faster-whisper

-The batched version of faster-whisper is inspired by [whisper-x](https://github.com/m-bain/whisperX) licensed under the BSD-4 Clause license and kaldi-based feature extraction.
-It improves the speed upto 10x compared to openAI implementation.
+The batched version of faster-whisper is inspired by [whisper-x](https://github.com/m-bain/whisperX) licensed under the BSD-4 Clause license and torchaudio feature extraction using kaldi.
+It improves the speed upto 10x compared to openAI implementation and 3-4x compared to the sequential faster_whisper.
 It works by transcribing semantically meaningful audio chunks as batches leading to faster inference.

-The following code snippet illustrates how to run inference with batched version on a specified audio file.
+The following code snippet illustrates how to run inference with batched version on an example audio file.
 Please also refer to the test scripts of batched faster whisper.

 ```python
 from faster_whisper import BatchedInferencePipeline